 - 1.1.
 The Children and Families Act 2014 places a duty on the governing bodies to make arrangements for supporting students with medical conditions.
 Students will be supported based on evidence of need for the individual student.
 This evidence may take the form of observations; reports and findings from medical professionals; consultations with parents and/or medical professionals and other specialist documentation, including Education, Health and Care (EHC) Plans.
 Class teachers and key members of staff may also be consulted.
 A formal diagnosis of a condition is useful to support this planning but is not essential. - 1.2.
-Where 'school' is mentioned please read 'academy' where relevant. - 1.3.
-Most students will at some time have a medical condition that may affect their participation in school activities. - 1.4.
-Students with medical conditions can be divided into two groups: - 1.4.1.
-Those who have a short-term medical condition, which may be managed by medication or an alteration to their daily routine and will eventually be resolved. - 1.4.2.
+In our Schools, we are committed to providing a safe and inclusive environment for all pupils, staff, and visitors, including those with allergies.
+We recognise the serious risk that allergens can pose and take proactive measures to minimize exposure, including promoting awareness, implementing clear procedures for managing allergies, and ensuring that staff receive appropriate training.
+Parents and carers are encouraged to inform the school of any known allergies so that individual care plans can be put in place where necessary.
+While we cannot guarantee an allergen-free environment, we strive to reduce risks through careful food management, hygiene practices, and emergency response planning. - 1.3.
+Where 'school' is mentioned please read 'academy' where relevant. - 1.4.
+Most students will at some time have a medical condition that may affect their participation in school activities. - 1.5.
+Students with medical conditions can be divided into two groups: - 1.5.1.
+Those who have a short-term medical condition, which may be managed by medication or an alteration to their daily routine and will eventually be resolved. - 1.5.2.
 Those whose access to education could be limited by their condition who are perceived as having a medical condition.
-These students can attend School regularly when able, can take part in most school activities but may also need extra care and be supervised undertaking some tasks. - 1.5.
-Where possible, collaboration between trust staff, medical professionals, specialist advisors and parents is encouraged to identify, assess need, plan and review support plans that are in place.
-This may include, but is not limited to, contributing to initial identification of need, providing or planning for support, contributing to reviews and implementing changes. - 1.6.
-Overall responsibility for implementing plans for supporting students with medical conditions is with the trust staff overseeing medical support, the Healthcare Assistant/Senior First Aider, and/or SEND teams.
+These students can attend School regularly when able, can take part in most school activities but may also need extra care and be supervised undertaking some tasks. - 1.6.
+Where possible, collaboration between staff, medical professionals, specialist advisors and parents is encouraged to identify, assess need, plan and review support plans that are in place.
+This may include, but is not limited to, contributing to initial identification of need, providing or planning for support, contributing to reviews and implementing changes. - 1.7.
+Overall responsibility for implementing plans for supporting students with medical conditions is with the staff overseeing medical support, the Healthcare Assistant/Senior First Aider, and/or SEND teams.